abourget/secrets-bridge/README.md

 ```

 This will build the `secrets-bridge` binary.
 You will need a Linux
 amd64 version for inside the containers.
-I'll soon release binaries in
-the GitHub releases for quick download.